 Nature and Networking!
 Watters Garden Center believes local business can change the world!
 On April 17, business owners, managers and those interested in finding out more about our local Tri-City Chambers of Commerce are invited to mix and mingle from 5-6:30 pm.
-The event will is held at Watters Garden Center, 1815 Iron Springs Road in Prescott.
+The event will be held at Watters Garden Center, 1815 Iron Springs Road in Prescott.

-Connecting small businesses inspires ideas, innovation, and partnerships which bolsters a blossoming local economy.SignalsAZ is the co-sponsor of this years event and serves the region with positive news about local business, healthcare, and education.
-“When local businesses grow together, everyone wins!” says Guy Roginson, Executive Editor at SignalsAZ.com .
+Connecting small businesses inspires ideas, innovation, and partnerships which bolsters a blossoming local economy.SignalsAZ is the co-sponsor of this year’s event and serves the region with positive news about local business, healthcare, and education.
+“When local businesses grow together, everyone wins!” says Guy Roginson, Executive Editor.

 The featured non-profit organization will be Prescott Frontier Rotary and their ‘Grapes 4 Grades’ benefit.
 All proceeds from the event benefit the Prescott Unified School District’s Summer Math and Reading Program with enrichment classes in science, computers, and even gardening.
 Steve Bracety, Rotary president, “Being featured in front of the business community is such an opportunity for a non-profit.
 Thank you to Ken and the team at Watters Garden Center.”